amaarquadri/perfect-information-game/README.md

 - View games files that were generated during training: \
 `python src/scripts/view_game_file.py`
 - Switch the active game by uncommenting the corresponding line in `src/utils/active_game.py`
+- For games with multiple versions, select the desired version by opening the corresponding file under `src/games/` and uncommenting the corresponding line that starts with `CONFIG = `

 ## Relevant Resources
 https://webdocs.cs.ualberta.ca/~mmueller/ps/enzenberger-mueller-acg12.pdf \